 UNISON organisers and activists work together to make sure our members’ concerns are heard – whether it’s about pay, health and safety, discrimination or the future of our NHS.

-- Lobbying the Scottish Parliament and Scottish Government on issues our members care about;
+- Lobbying parliaments and government on issues our members care about;

-- Having a strong voice on the Scottish partnership organisations, which negotiate terms and conditions issues for NHS Scotland staff;
+- Negotiating terms and conditions for NHS Scotland staff;

 Latest briefings and submissions

 This is the UNISON Scotland response to the Scottish Parliament's Health, Social Care and Sport Committee's Call for Views as ...

 UNISON has submitted its Evidence to the Scottish Parliament’s call for views on The National Care Service (Scotland) Bill.
 UNISON ...

 This is UNISON Scotland's response to the Scottish Parliament Finance and Public Administration Committee's Call for Views as part of ...

 This briefing covers inflation, the differences between ways to measure it, and why it is vital we speak up on ...

 UNISON Week 337: unsafe staffing in hospitals, an inadequate Queens Speech, June 18th Demo & more.
 Read full newsletter here ...